Uche-Kazi/Alx_DjangoLearnLab/django-models/LibraryProject/README.md

 This specific nesting is based on a successful project structure for the "Implementing Advanced Model Relationships in Django" task.

 Contents
-LibraryProject/: The inner Django project package containing settings.py, urls.py, etc., and now also containing the relationship_app.
+LibraryProject/: The inner Django project package containing settings.py, urls.py, etc.

+relationship_app/: The Django application defining models and queries for relationships, located as a sibling to the inner LibraryProject package.

 (Other potential app folders like bookshelf/, templates/ if copied from previous tasks)